Raku/doc/README.md

  * Add missing documentation for classes, roles, methods or operators.
  * Add usage examples to existing documentation.
  * Proofread and correct the documentation.
- * Tell us about missing documentation by opening issues on github.
+ * Tell us about missing documentation by opening issues on Github.
  * Do a `git grep TODO` in this repository, and replace the TODO items by actual documentation.